convurt/scrape-social-from-website/README.md

 # Scrape Social URL's From A Website
-A script to scrape social url's from a website.
+A script to scrape social url's from a website and add them to a dictionary.